 The Oklahoma Corporation Commission provides links to each utility’s parent page; from each parent page a link to the Annual Report is accessible where details about electricity generation are provided.

-The Public Utilities Commission of Pennsylvania publishes an annual report on Pennsylvania’s compliance with the Alternative Energy Standard Act of 2004.
+The Public Utilities Commission of Pennsylvania publishes an annual report on Pennsylvania’s compliance with the Alternative Energy Standard Act of 2004, for the 2017 reporting year (June 1, 2016 through May 31, 2017).

 Note: Puerto Rico's RPS was enacted in 2010.
 Compliance for this standard began in 2015.
 The RPS requirements apply to all retail electric providers of 50,000 MWh or more per year; however, the Autoridad de Energía Eléctrica de Puerto Rico (Puerto Rico Electric Power Authority or PREPA) is the only retail electric provider in Puerto Rico that currently meets that definition.
 The newly created Commonwealth Energy Public Policy Office will be responsible for overseeing RPS implementation.